gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 \indent In your previous statistics course, you might have used an applet or a table to find p-values such as what was provided in the previous R output.
-When not directly provided in the output of a function, R can be used to look up p-values^[On exams, you will be asked to describe the area of interest, sketch a picture of the area of interest, and/or note the distribution you would use.] from named distributions such as the $t$-distribution.
-In this case, the distribution of the test statistic under the null hypothesis is a $t(73)$ or a $t$ with 73 degrees of freedom.
+When not directly provided in the output of a function, R can be used to look up p-values^[On exams, you might be asked to describe the area of interest, sketch a picture of the area of interest, and/or note the distribution you would use.
+Make sure you think about what you are trying to do here as much as learning the mechanics of how to get p-values from R.] from named distributions such as the $t$-distribution.
+In this case, the distribution of the test statistic under the null hypothesis is a $t(28)$ or a $t$ with 28 degrees of freedom.
 The ``pt`` function is used to get p-values from the
 \index{\texttt{pt()}}
 $t$-distribution in the same manner that ``pdata`` could help us to find p-values